 We all have something to sell, whether we know it or not.
 When we go online and log into our social media pages, we are unconsciously stepping into the shoes of a salesperson.

-Whether we have something physical to sell such as your own hand-made jewelry, a service to market such as roofing repair, or if we’re actually selling ourselves in the case of job hunting or dating, social media is our own personal storefront through which the world can browse our wares – either physical or mental.
+Whether you have something physical to sell such as your own hand-made jewelry, a service to market such as roofing repair, or if you're actually marketing yourself (in the case of job hunting or dating), social media is our own personal storefront through which the world can browse our wares.

 Here’s how to make that sale: